AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 [+] Linux Features: TCP_FASTOPEN SO_REUSEPORT
 ```

+With the Monkey web server running, navigate to <http://mycamera:8080/> to see the served web page.
+If you managed to configure the Apache reverse proxy, the same page is also served at <http://mycamera/monkey/>.

 ## C API Examples

-Some C API examples are included in the Web Server container that has been built.
+Some C API examples are included in the web server container that has been built.
 The commands below show how to run the examples on the camera.
-To see the result, use a web browser and web address: http://mycamera/monkey/demo/ or http://mycamera:2001
+To see the result, use a web browser and navigate to <http://mycamera/monkey/demo/> or <http://mycamera:2001>.

 ```sh
 # Run the hello example